BABY FORMULA

 Can You Mix Two Different Formulas in One Bottle?

 You should not mix two different baby formulas in one bottle before preparing them.
 Different infant formulas have specific preparation instructions and nutritional balances that could be disrupted by mixing them.
+However, you can mix two prepared baby formulas in one bottle after they have been individually prepared according to their respective instructions.

 This is especially relevant when dealing with various kinds of formula, including powdered formula, concentrated liquid formula, and ready-to-feed formula.
 All of these are prepared differently, and trying to add them together before preparing them can disrupt the nutritional composition of each type of formula.